Trump says 'Russia is not helping' with North Korea

 - "What China is helping us with, Russia is denting," Trump said

-- Trump also declined for the second time to confirm if he'd spoken to Kim
+- Trump also declined for the second time to say if he'd spoken to Kim

 Washington (CNN)President Donald Trump on Wednesday accused Russia of helping North Korea skirt international sanctions aimed at curbing North Korea's nuclear and ballistic missile programs.